Mohsin0568/GCP/kubernetes-deployment/news/README.md

 ### Run below command to scale pods
 kubectl scale deployment news-service --replicas=3

+### Run below command to get all the avaialble pods running
+kubectl get pods

 Above service is running in 1 node with 3 pods.

 ### Run below command to scale number of nodes in a cluster.